isomerpages/sportsg-safesport/latest/announcements/_posts/2024-09-19-post-Safe Sport Commission Releases 1000 Day Impact Report.md

 and accountability across the sport organisations.
-As of 19 August 2024, the team has conducted 292 man-hours of workshops and outreach, trained 431 safeguarding officers across 138 organisations, and achieved a completion of 9,247 training modules.
-Through collaborations with the Singapore Institute of Architects and Institutes of Higher Learning (IHLs), the Safe Sport Commission also continues to explore other aspects of safe sport, for example, how the design of the physical environment contributes to incidents of abuse and harassment, as well as understanding bystander behaviours.</p>
+As of 19 August 2024, the team has conducted 292 man-hours of workshops and outreach, trained 431 safeguarding officers across 138 organisations, and achieved a completion of 9,247 training modules.</p>
+<p>Through collaborations with the Singapore Institute of Architects and
+Institutes of Higher Learning (IHLs), the Safe Sport Commission also continues to explore other aspects of safe sport, for example, how the design of the physical environment contributes to incidents of abuse and harassment, as well as understanding bystander behaviours.</p>
 <p>&nbsp;</p>
 <p><u>Case Management</u>
 </p>